Carbon storage in the North Sea: Zero Carbon Humber

-Zero Carbon Humber (ZCH) is the Zero Carbon programme for Humberside, the region which straddles the north and south banks of the Humber Estuary on the East Coast of England.
+Zero Carbon Humber (ZCH) is the Zero Carbon programme for the Humber region which straddles the north and south banks of the Humber Estuary on the East Coast of England.
 The region is the largest emitter of processed carbon in the United Kingdom, releasing 12,400,000 tonne annually.
 H2H Saltend is a proposed low carbon hydrogen plant that will aim to be producing hydrogen from natural gas by 2027.
 The cancelled White Rose Project, planned for a pipeline to travel to the aquifer from the Humber area and would leave the coastline at Barmston.
 The White Rose Project was later resurrected as the Humber Carbon Capture Pipeline (HCCP) which would run from Drax power station along the southern bank of the Humber estuary with various input stations along the route to allow other concerns to sequester carbon into the pipeline.
 It would then run northwards under the estuary to a terminal at Easington.

 In June 2025, the UK government approved a scheme to transfer captured carbon to the Theddlethorpe Gast terminal on the Lincolnshire coast to then enable the captured carbon to be stored under the North Sea.